TeaPoly/cat_tensorflow/README.md

 All scripts file in the `egs/test` directory.

 ## Todo
-- [ ] Save and load global mean std file.
+- [ ] Using Feature and CMVN ark file created by Kaldi.
 - [ ] Add script file for Aishell task.

 ## Lisense